rishu12911/CN-AlarmClock-Rishu/README.md

 # CN-AlarmClock-Rishu
 Hi,
 I have created this alarm clock project during my cn's full stack course.
-This project is a simple web-based alarm clock application built using HTML, JavaScript, and CSS.
+This project is a simple web-based alarm clock application built using HTML, JavaScript, and Bootstrap CSS.
 Below are the features and functionalities of this project:
 Features:

 Clock Display: The application displays a digital clock showing the current time in the 12hr format.